Should You Switch to an Instagram Creator Profile?

-The Instagram creator profile will also have more DM filtering options, allowing them to prioritize messages from brands and friends, or rank them by relevance or time to make sure they never miss an important request.
+Creator profiles have more DM filtering options (including three new tabs: Primary, General, and Requests), allowing them to prioritize messages from brands and friends, or rank them by relevance or time to make sure they never miss an important request.

-While Instagram influencers will have more control over who is messaging them, they will also have more control over how they are being contacted, too.
+On top of having more control over who is messaging them, Instagram creator profiles also have more control over how they’re being contacted.

-By giving users with creator accounts more control over how they are contacted, influencers will be able to filter out “cold” messages and spend more time engaging in meaningful interactions with brands they prefer to work with.
+By giving creator accounts more control over how they’re contacted, influencers will be able to filter out “cold” messages and spend more time engaging in meaningful interactions with brands they prefer to work with.

 The new profile controls are a way to give Instagram influencers more control over their profiles, and the connections they make on the platform.